VRHIKKY/VketCloudSDK_Documents/docs/FAQ/SphereCollider.en.md

 ![SphereCollider_2](img/SphereCollider_2.jpg)

 ## Additional Information
-It is not a problem if the scale value of the parent GameObject of the GameObject with the SphereCollider is small.
+It is not a problem if the scale value of the parent GameObject of the GameObject with the Sphere Collider is small.

 *Scale.x = 0 but still responds*